Cheeseburger Tater Tot Casserole

 You can grab them when you’re grabbing paper plates and plastic cups, because who wants to do dishes after feeding a crowd?
 Not this girl!

 This is exactly the sort of recipe you need for these last weeks of winter that are hanging on.
 So comforting and cozy, and worth every single, solitary bite.
+If you like a little spice, try topping it with these candied jalapenos!

 It’s especially perfect for getting that delectable cheeseburger flavor when it’s too cold outside to fire up the grill.
+If you are on the look out for more comfort food recipes, these turkey meatballs are delicious.

 Cheeseburger Tater Tot Casserole